ShaliniR8/ShaliniR8.github.io/_site/README.md

 # Welcome to my Blog!

-Hello there!
+Hello!
 I'm Shalini, a software engineer and machine learning enthusiast.
 This blog is where I share my journey through the tech world, from coding adventures to AI explorations.
+Expect this place to look like a 10 year old's playground, because I'm just getting started.

 ## About the Blog